dougeby/IntuneDocs/intune/pradeo-mtd-connector-integration.md

 ms.collection: M365-identity-device-management
 ---

-# Integrate Pradeo with Intune
+# Integrate Pradeo Mobile Threat Defense with Intune

 Complete the following steps to integrate the Pradeo Mobile Threat Defense solution with Intune.